Lysine: benefits, dosage, contraindications

 Clinical effectiveness of lysine in treating recurrent aphthous ulcers and herpes labialis

 During endurance exercise, lysine oxidation increases.
-People who regularly engage in physical activity generally require more proteins to maintain optimal physical performance, though little data is available on this topic.
-Lysine supplements may be beneficial for athletes looking to enhance their sports performance and promote muscle recovery.
+People who regularly engage in physical activity generally require more protein to maintain optimal physical performance, although little data are available on this subject.
+Lysine supplements may be beneficial for athletes seeking to improve athletic performance and promote muscle recovery.
 Studies have shown that lysine supplementation can help reduce muscle breakdown and increase muscle protein synthesis after exercise, which can improve recovery and muscle growth.
-However, further research is necessary to confirm these effects and determine optimal lysine supplementation doses for athletes.
+However, further research is needed to confirm these effects and to determine optimal lysine supplementation doses for athletes.

 Posologie